digirati-co-uk/delft-exhibition-converter/exercises/starter.md

 Give the canvas a height and width of 1000 on the Technical tab (these are the default values and will probably be already set).

+The exhibition viewer doesn't use the `label` for an info Canvas, so just set it to something like `(info panel)` for convenience (the label is useful for identifying the canvas in the editor).

 Now we need some custom behaviors to inform the Delft exhibition what this panel is.
 These are:

 ```